Israqanik/A-Photographic-Portfolio/README.md

 put the files in htdocs then

-import the databage into your xampp fom db folder start xampp, and
+import the databage into your xampp fom Database/db folder start xampp, and